Skip to main content

 This, in turn, led to a host of benefits, including

-DevOps has successfully laid down the path to take the IT industry to the next level by significantly improving software development and delivery performance.
+DevOps services have successfully paved the way for the IT industry to take the next step by significantly improving software development and delivery performance.

 Software Delivery Performance: Highest Vs Lowest Performers

-Even though DevOps implementation can have a tremendous positive impact on the organization, getting acceptance for the DevOps initiative is far from simple.
+Although DevOps implementation can have a tremendous positive impact on an organization, gaining acceptance for the DevOps initiative is far from simple.
 Let’s Know Why?

 Disparity in Appreciating DevOps Benefits